IDoCodingStuffs/python-doodles/freeform-log.md

 ### 12 PM
 Okay, so ResNet with an output of 2x5 coordinates.
 MSELoss, should be straightforward.
 Hell if it does not overfit I know nothing.

+### 1 PM
+Well I realized I needed a temporal element still.
+Training will still be time-consuming and I really want a CNN only approach, but let's see if it at least manages to train